yuki-kimoto/gitprep/README.md

 you create "gitprep.my.conf" copied from "gitprep.conf",
 and do "git pull"

-If you get a rainbow unicorn t-rex error after upgrading, you might be missing a new CPAN dependency.
+If you get a drinking elephant error after upgrading, you might be missing a new CPAN dependency.
 Run again "setup.sh".

 ### I can't push large repository by http protocol